legumeinfo/microservices/dscensor/README.md

 [Generate DSCensor Nodes](https://github.com/legumeinfo/LIS-autocontent)

-The "./autocontent" directory will be read by the app when docker compose is run.
+The default output of the `lis-autocontent dscensor` subcommand is the `"./autocontent"` directory.
+This will be read by the app when docker compose is run.

 # Docker